Accomplishments to Date

 The context: The community organizations we work with shared that many of their clients either do not take the bus, or ride without paying, because they cannot pay even the discounted monthly fare of $40, which in some cases represents more than a third of their monthly income.
 For example, for a low-income people who is struggling with homelessness and receives general assistance, they would need to spend half of their monthly benefit of $90 to purchase a $40 discounted bus pass.
 Numerous community organizations noted that their constituents who could not afford to pay were receiving fare evasion tickets, a $105 citation.
 In San Francisco, over 50,000 fare evasion citations are handed out each year.
 After discussions with SFMTA staff, we conducted a survey of more than 20 nonprofits that serve people living in deep poverty to better understand the potential fiscal impact of offering Muni passes to people living in deep poverty.
 We asked the nonprofits to estimate of the people they serve that live in deep poverty (less than $16,000 a year in income), how many currently ride Muni without paying.
 84% indicated that their clients often or always ride without paying, and 89% indicated that their clients sometimes do not take transit because they cannot afford the fare.

-The reform: In April 2020, the SFMTA Board voted to create a new, free Muni pass for people struggling with homelessness.
-Anyone enrolled in the city’s coordinated entry system would qualify for the free pass.
+The reform: In April 2020, the SFMTA Board voted to create the Access Pass, a new, free Muni pass for people struggling with homelessness.
+Anyone enrolled in the city’s Coordinated Entry system would qualify for the free pass.
+Successful enrollees in the Access Pass will also be eligible to have all prior transit violation citations waived.

 Ended and cleared all “poverty penalty” driver’s license suspensions for people who missed traffic court dates.